USAJOBS/help-center/how-to/account/documents/index.md

 * PDF
 * Word (.doc or .docx)

-If you upload a resume, we recommend using Word, because you can make it searchable.
+If you upload a resume, we recommend writing your resume using Word because you can make it searchable to recruiters in our resume bank.

 Learn [what to include](../../../faq/application/documents/resume/what-to-include/) and [what not to include](../../../faq/application/documents/resume/what-to-leave-out/) in a resume.